 Apple vs. Microsoft: An ad battle

-As can be seen in the below example, the ads did not criticize Apple laptops for any design element.
+As can be seen in the below example, the Microsoft ads did not criticize Apple laptops for any design element or performance shortcoming.
 Rather, they focused on pricing.

 Hitting back at Apple’s ‘I’m a Mac’ ads

-Microsoft’s goal?
+Microsoft’s goal in all this?
 To counter the negative image of the PC fueled by Apple’s popular “I’m a Mac” ad campaign.

-The company had reason to worry.
-After dominating Apple throughout the 1990s, by the 2000s Microsoft was starting to decline in popularity.
+Redmond had reason to worry.
+After dominating Apple throughout the 1990s, Microsoft was starting to decline in popularity in the 2000s.
 At the same time, Apple was enjoying a hot streak.
 This was partially thanks to the “halo effect” of hit products like the iPhone and iPod, which brought in new fans.